rsmith-nl/stltools/README.txt

 stl2pov
 -------
 This is a refactoring of the C version 2.x.
 Version 2 was too slow, basically because it tried to do too much.
 This version is a straight translator.
-It produces a POV-ray mesh declaration that you can use in your scenes.
-N.B.: you have to instantiate the mesh as an object, give it material properties, define a light and a camera &c.
+However, the speed of the method to create a POV-ray mesh2 object was much improved.
+It produces a POV-ray mesh or mesh2 declaration that you can use in your scenes.
+N.B.: you still have to instantiate the mesh as an object, give it material properties, define a light and a camera &c.

 stl2ps
 ------